We’re

 From day one, I give all my students exercises and routines to help them build body awareness, strength, and flexibility.
 We work with the natural laws of the body to discover effortless technique and exquisite musicality.

 A musical journey is the journey of a lifetime.
-Let’s get started today!

-Do you teach the Suzuki method?
+Do You Teach the Suzuki Method?

 Yes!
 I am a registered Suzuki teacher through Book 10.
 I studied with Abbey Hansen at the Cleveland Institute of Music for my long-form Suzuki Teacher Training.
 I was a Suzuki student myself and I believe strongly in the method.